surciuoli/lambda-metatheory/README.md

 # Meta-theory of the Simply-typed Lambda Calculus

-This project contains a framwork for the meta-theory of the pure lambda calculus.
-Subsitution is based on Stoughton's approach (multiple substitutions).
+This project contains a framework for the meta-theory of the pure lambda calculus with names (as opposed to nameless approaches, e.g. de Bruijn indices).
+Subsitution is based upon Stoughton's work on multiple substitutions.

 On top of the framework, two proofs of the Strong Normalization Theorem for the simply-typed lambda calculus are given.
 One proof is due to the method of Joachimski and Matthes, and the other is based on the method by Tait/Girard.